-Generally, a rollover is a tax-free distribution to the taxpayer of cash or other assets from one HSA that the taxpayer contributes to another HSA.
+Generally, a rollover is a tax-free distribution to the taxpayer of cash or other assets from one HSA to another HSA.
 The contribution to the second HSA is called a rollover contribution; these contributions:

 Taxpayers can also roll over amounts from Archer MSAs into an HSA.
 They do not have to be eligible individuals to make a rollover contribution from their existing HSA to a new HSA.

 Rollovers are not subject to annual contribution limits and a rollover contribution is not always cash; for example, it could be a Certificate of Deposit (CD).
 The taxpayer must roll over the amount within 60 days after the date of receipt, and may only make one rollover contribution to an HSA during a one-year period.

 See Publication 969 for more information on rollover contributions.